sheed419/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines: displays the first 10 lines of the /etc/passwd file
 6-third_line: displays the thirdline of the iacta file
 7-file: a strange fillename
+8-cwd_state: writes the results of ls into a file